Mountain climbing is considered an adventure sport. Depending on the difficulty of the climb, it can be an extreme sport too.

 Conrad Anker, Jimmy Chin, Sasha DiGiulian

-Reel Rock 7 is a part of the Reel Rock film tour and an adventure sports documentary film made by Sender Films.
+Reel Rock 7, a captivating addition to the celebrated Reel Rock film tour, is an adventure sports documentary produced by Sender Films.

-The documentary Reel Rock 7 is the seventh installment that covers the four biggest stories of 2012, La Dura Dura, The Shark's Fin, Wide Boyz, and Honnold 3.0.
+The seventh installment, Reel Rock 7, showcases four monumental climbing stories from 2012: La Dura Dura, The Shark's Fin, Wide Boyz, and Honnold 3.0.

 Documentary